CasparChou/UnRAR-macOS/README.md

 ## Usage

 1. Click UnRAR
-2. Select the rar file you want to extrack on pop-up finder
+2. Select the rar file you want to extract on pop-up finder
 3. enjoy!